-Newcastle-born TV Presenter and entertainer.
-One of the biggest names in UK TV alongside fellow Geordie and TV presenting comic double act partner Ant McPartlin.
-Raised in Newcastle’s Cruddas Park to Catholic Northern Irish parents, Dec apeared in Tyneside-based children’s drama Byker Grove from the age of 12.
+Newcastle-born TV presenter and entertainer.
+One of the biggest names in UK TV alongside fellow Geordie and TV presenting double act partner Ant McPartlin.
+Raised in Newcastle’s Cruddas Park to Catholic Northern Irish parents, Dec appeared in the Tyneside-based children’s drama Byker Grove from the age of 12.
 Later the comic presenting partnership with McPartlin made the duo household names as peak-time presenters on shows including Ant and Dec’s Saturday Night Takeaway, I’m a Celebrity get me Out of Here and Britain’s Got Talent.

 James Drummond, 6th Earl of Perth